TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 ## Potential

 **Potential** is a measure of your growth.
 You'll start with some potential during [character creation](typora://app/getting_started/creation.md), and then earn more at the end of every session.
-You can then spend that potential in game, after the game, and/or out of game -- depending on what your group prefers -- to improve [attributes](../character/attributes.md), [skills, and legacies](../character/backgrounds.md#improving-skills-and-legacies), increase your character's [health](../character/health.md) and specific [ability points](../character/abilities.md#ability-points), and/or to gain new [abilities](../character/).
+You can then spend that potential in game, after the game, and/or out of game -- depending on what your group prefers -- to improve, [skills and legacies](../character/backgrounds.md#improving-skills-and-legacies), increase your character's [health](../character/health.md) and specific [ability points](../character/abilities.md#ability-points), and/or to gain new [abilities](../character/).

 ### Spending Potential

 You can spend **one point of potential** to:
 *   Learn or level up a [skill or legacy](../character/backgrounds.md#improving-skills-and-legacies)
 *   Increase your character's [health](../character/health.md) per injury by 1

 You can spend **two points of potential** to:

-*   Increase an [attribute](../character/attributes.md) by +1, up to the [attribute level cap](../character/attributes.md#attribute-level-cap)
 *   Increase one of your pools of [ability points](../character/abilities.md#ability-points) by 1
 *   Create a new pool of [ability points](../character/abilities.md#ability-points)

 You can spend **three points of potential** to:
 *   Learn a new [ability](../character/abilities.md)
 *   Strengthen an existing ability